AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 be added for existing nodes.

 ## 1.3 Node Implementations
-There are four different methods to define the implementation of a node in ShaderX:
+There are four different methods to define the implementation of a node:
 - Using an inline expression.
 - Using a function written in the target language.
 - Using a nodegraph that defines the operation performed by the node.